Glyphack/Glyphack/content/blog/rate-limiter-from-scratch-in-python-2.md

 ### Fixed Window

-In the fixed window algorithm we split the time into unit size buckets.
+In the fixed window algorithm, we split the time into unit-size buckets.
 Each bucket has a specified capacity and can limit the requests once it's reached.

-For example if our unit is 1 minute, our buckets would be: 10:00, 10:01, 10:02, ...
+For example, if our unit is 1 minute, our buckets would be 10:00, 10:01, and 10:02.

-Now how can we choose the hash key? a hash key like `path_1000_<key>_<value>` is good because it puts all requests coming from a specific entity to a path into the correct bucket.
+Now how can we choose the hash key?
+A hash key like `path_1000_<key>_<value>` is good because it puts all requests from a specific entity to a path into the correct bucket.
-So we can query this key and check the count to determine if the request.
+So we can query this key and check the count to determine the request.

-But choosing the hour minute combination to add time to the key is not gonna work, because there might be collisions, when the day passes and we reach that time again.
+But choosing the hour & minute combination to add time to the key is not going to work, because there might be collisions when the day passes and we reach that time again.

-To overcome this problem we can use [timestmap](https://www.unixtimestamp.com/), since each time second has a unique timestamp we resolve the collision.
+To overcome this problem, we can use [timestmap](https://www.unixtimestamp.com/), since each time second has a unique timestamp, we resolve the collision.

-Now since the timestmap represents the seconds, if we use this value directly in cache we can't create a bucket for minute intervals.
+Since the timestamp represents the seconds, we can't create a bucket for minute intervals if we use this value directly in the cache.
-When the limiting unit is a minute we need to find the value which is the same for every moment in a given minute.
+When the limiting unit is a minute, we need to find the value which is the same for every moment in a given minute.

-This can be done by dividing the timestmap by our unit:
+We can do this by dividing the timestamp by our unit:

 ```python
 current_interval = str(int(datetime.now().timestamp() / self.interval_len_sec))